Skip to Main Content

 • Create a Zotero account and sync your library.
 Don’t skip this step!
 Once you have synced you can access your library from any computer using a web browser.

-Downloading the Desktop Client and Zotero Connectors
+Zotero Software and Zotero Connectors

 • Desktop Client: the Zotero software that you run on your own personal computer